yuanlihan/yuanlihan/README.md

 ### Hi there 👋

-I'm a Data Infrastructure Engineer with 6+ years of experience working with [Druid], [Doris] and [Kubernetes].
+I'm a Senior Software Engineer with 6+ years of experience working with software development and big data technologies.
 I'm passionate about building scalable and reliable data platforms that enable organizations to make data-driven decisions.

 - 🔭 I’m currently working on our next-gen Data Platform using [Druid], [Doris] on [Kubernetes].
 - 💼 I'm currently employeed by Shopee in Singapore.